The Culprits Behind Yellow Teeth: Unveiling the Stains!

 Poor Oral Hygiene Habits

 One of the primary causes of yellow teeth is poor oral hygiene.
 Failure to brush and floss teeth regularly allows plaque to accumulate on the surface of the teeth.
 Over time, this plaque hardens into tartar, which can result in tooth discoloration.
-Additionally, neglecting to visit the dentist for regular cleanings can lead to the accumulation of stains and tartar, further enhancing the yellow appearance of teeth.
+Additionally, neglecting to visit the dentist for regular cleanings can lead to the accumulation of stains and tartar, further the yellow appearance of teeth.

 Tobacco Use